muhdarifrawi/run-for-me/README.md

 2. There is no option to request a new password for now.
 The plan was to use mailgun.
 This can be implemented for future use.
 3. The SKU should not be keyed in by the user.
 It should automatically run in the background.
 Future implementation would be to automate this process.
 Find the last SKU entered and output a display to be shown on the form before submission.
 4. Get the “Relief Request” to function.
 Clicking on should reflect on the requester’s request page and change the status to “Request picked’.
 Then another button should appear to confirm that the delivery was completed to push money into the runner’s wallet.
+5. Indicate in the request form in the date field that date is to be filled as such yyyy-mm-dd.
+The other solution is to use Django datepicker.

 ## Deployment